US recession not 'inevitable,' Treasury secretary says

 Issued on: Modified:

-Washington (AFP) – A recession in the United States is not "inevitable," Treasury Secretary Janet Yellen said Sunday, just days after the US Federal Reserve hiked interest rates, raising fears of an economic contraction.
+Washington (AFP) – A recession in the United States is not "inevitable" but the economy is likely to slow, Treasury Secretary Janet Yellen said Sunday, days after the US Federal Reserve hiked interest rates, raising fears of a contraction.

 "I expect the economy to slow" as it transitions to stable growth, she said on ABC's "This Week," but "I don't think a recession is at all inevitable."

-The US economy has recovered strongly from the damage wrought by Covid-19, but soaring inflation and supply-chain snarls exacerbated by the war in Ukraine have increased pessimism.
+The US economy has recovered strongly from the damage wrought by Covid-19, but soaring inflation and supply-chain snarls made worse by the war in Ukraine have increased pessimism.

-Wall Street stocks tumbled after the US central bank on Wednesday raised the benchmark borrowing rate by 0.75 percentage points, the sharpest rise in nearly 30 years.
+Wall Street stocks tumbled after the US central bank, seeking to cool inflation, on Wednesday raised the benchmark borrowing rate by 0.75 percentage points, the sharpest rise in nearly 30 years.

 Yellen conceded that "clearly inflation is unacceptably high," attributing it partly to the war in Ukraine, which has pushed up energy and food prices.

-Yellen argued that the US labor market is "arguably the strongest of the postwar period" and she predicted that the pace of inflation would slow in coming months.
+The US labor market is "arguably the strongest of the postwar period," Yellen said, and she predicted a slowing of inflation in coming months.

-She acknowledged, however, that as Fed chair Jerome Powell works to control inflation while preserving labor-market strength, "That's going to take skill and luck."
+For Fed chair Jerome Powell -- who succeeded Yellen in that position -- to control inflation without weakening the labor market will take "skill and luck," she said, before adding, "but I believe it's possible."

-Soaring gas prices -- at some $5 a gallon, they have roughly doubled in a few years -- are a pressing concern for many Americans.
+The US economy contracted by 1.5 percent in the first quarter of this year, its first drop since 2020, and early indications point to a continued slowing in key sectors including manufacturing, real estate and retail sales.

+For now, Americans are trying to cope with some historically sharp price increases.
+The cost of gas at the pump, now around $5 a gallon, has roughly doubled in only two years.

-Asked about proposals for a temporary suspension in federal gas taxes, Yellen expressed openness.
+Yellen was asked about proposals for a temporary suspension in federal gas taxes, and expressed openness.

 US President Joe Biden "wants to do anything he possibly can to help consumers," she said.
 "And that's an idea that's certainly worth considering."